Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/eks_setup_3.png

 `1.16` After the terraform plan has been executed, let's configure kubectl so that we could connect to an Amazon EKS cluster.
-Run the following command: **aws eks update-kubeconfig --region us-west-1 --name eks-cluster**.
+Run the following command:

+**aws eks update-kubeconfig --region us-west-1 --name eks-cluster**

 .. figure:: _figures/eks_setup_4.png

 `1.17` One step left - deploying the BuyTime Online resources to AWS EKS cluster.
-Go to the **k8s-deployments** directory and run the following command: **kubectl apply -f eks-deployment.yaml**.
+Go to the **k8s-deployments** directory and run the following command:

+**kubectl apply -f eks-deployment.yaml**

 .. figure:: _figures/eks_setup_5.png